arootah arootah

 3. Stay hydrated

 Staying hydrated throughout the day can help regulate your appetite, aid in digestion, and help you limit your intake of less healthy beverages.
-New recommends sticking with water throughout the holidays in addition to drinking ginger-infused teas in your daily routine.
+New recommends sticking with water throughout the holidays and drinking ginger-infused teas daily.
 Peppermint tea also supports digestion.

 4. Don’t forget healthy snacks